claudy/Highpointers-Konvention-2022/schedule.md

 Time: 7 - 10 p.m.

-Location: Matterhorn and Deck \(3rd floor, Main Lodge)
+Location: Matterhorn Lounge and Deck \(3rd floor, Main Lodge)

 What: A kickoff meet and greet for Konvention PA-22 attendees!
 Join outdoor enthusiasts from around the globe for a few remarks, refreshments and lots of conversation about travel and highpointing conquests.
 Share your own stories and embellish a little, if you like.
+At 7:30 p.m., a short presentation will be made by Ron Aldom, Executive Director of the Somerset County Chamber of Commerce, welcoming attendees and providing local information.

 > Note: A cash bar will be available.
-Food will not be provided, but guests are welcome to bring in food, and restuarants within the resort will be open.
+Food is not served at this location.
+However, guests are welcome to bring in food, and restuarants within the resort will be open.

 -----------